ericsonga/APCSAReview/_sources/Unit1-Getting-Started/csptransition.rst

   won't run.
 That’s different than this paragraph which you can still read even though we forgot the period at the end of this sentence

-- Java is in the family of programming languages that use curly brackets (``{}``) to group together statements.
-The curly bracket notation may be familiar to you from the AP CSP pseudocode which uses them in a similar way.
+- Java is in the family of programming languages that use curly braces (``{}``) to group together statements.
+The curly brace notation may be familiar to you from the AP CSP pseudocode which uses them in a similar way.

 - You should match the indentation of your code to the structure created by your curly brackets.

+..
+  [Uncomment this and add it to the last bullet point once the Reformat button ships.]
   In this book you can use the "Reformat" button on coding activities to make sure they match.
 Get in the habit of clicking it frequently to keep your code tidy.